WHERE ARE THE BEST NEIGHBORHOODS IN TOKYO? WHICH ARE THE COOLEST DISTRICTS TO VISIT TO TOKYO?

 Harajuku is mainly known for its pedestrian shopping street: Takeshita-dori.
 This street is famous for Japanese teenage pop culture enthusiasts who display their eccentric fashion!

 Harajuku attracts a large number of young Japanese dressed is eccentric fashion but also in cosplay.
 Japan is the capital of cosplay (an activity that consists of dressing up as a fictional character).
-And Harajuku district is the meeting place for these eccentric teenagers who stand out for their clothing style inspired by characters from Anime, cartoons or of video games.
+Harajuku district is the meeting place for these eccentric teenagers who stand out for their clothing style inspired by characters from Anime, cartoons or video games.

 Another must-see in Harajuku is Yoyogi Park!
 There you will find the majestic Meiji Shrine, one of the best things to see in Tokyo!